 Uber Eats driver reviews are mixed on how it affects drivers.
 Some drivers have seen lower fares since it rolled out and others are making more.
 Either way, Uber Eats isn’t saying much about what it is and why.

-All of that brings up a good point when talking about driver pay for Uber Eats (and any other food delivery or ride share company) — these companies are known to change their pay model, and it can happen without much warning.
+All of that brings up a good point when talking about driver earnings for Uber Eats (and any other food delivery or ride share company) — these companies are known to change their pay model, and it can happen without much warning.
 That shouldn’t scare you away, because it can be good for drivers.
 I just want you to be fully informed before you sign up to drive.

 How much do Uber Eats drivers actually make?

 Remember, you’re not getting paid a flat hourly rate, so your hourly pay is based on how much you make throughout the day or week for each of your orders.
-It’s not uncommon for Uber Eats drivers to make great money one day, like over $15/hour, and then find themselves making much less another day.
+It’s not uncommon for Uber Eats drivers to make great money one day, and then find themselves making much less another day.

 Uber Eats drivers are considered independent contractors, so you are responsible for withholding money for taxes.
 Uber will send you a 1099-MISC form that you’ll use at tax time, and many drivers use an app like Everlance to track their mileage so they can take the correct deduction at tax time.
 It helps you keep more money in your pocket.